sheltermanager/asm3/doc/manual/wordkeys.rst

    Inserts a table containing all of the animal's medical treatments AnimalLogs
-   Inserts a table containing all of the animal's log entries MovementPayments
+   Inserts a table containing all of the animal's log entries LitterMates
+   Inserts a table containing a list of the animal's littermates MovementPayments
    Inserts a table containing all of the payments for the active movement for the person, animal or movement the document is being generated for.